mittagessen/dfine_kraken/README.md

 ALTO XML files.
 During the rework many of the segmentation dataset filtering and transformation options have disappeared, being replaced by dictionaries mapping class labels to indices.
-As it is annoying to define mapping on the command line, mappingsthat do not assign one index to each class in the source data need to be defined in YAML experiment configuration files.
+As it is annoying to define mapping on the command line, mappings that do not assign one index to each class in the source data need to be defined in YAML experiment configuration files.

 To train a basic model for 50 epochs from scratch: